alouatiq/AirBnB_clone/README.md

 │   └── engine/                 # Directory for storage engine
 │       ├── __init__.py         # Task 5: Initializes the engine package
 │       └── file_storage.py     # Task 5: Implements the FileStorage class
+│                               # Used by console.py for storage operations
 └── tests/                      # Directory for all test files
     ├── __init__.py             # Task 2: Initializes the tests package
     ├── test_models/            # Tests for model classes